xmatters/xmtoolbox/README.md

 Please have a look at the [xmtoolbox-quick-start template](https://github.com/brannonvann/xmtoolbox-quick-start) for a full working node app.

 <aside class="notice">
-This library is currently in development.
-Please report any issues to: https://github.com/brannonvann/xmtoolbox/issues
+Please report any issues/questions to: https://github.com/brannonvann/xmtoolbox/issues
 </aside>

 ## Simple To Use